Keyboard shortcuts

 Testing Your Server

 To test your server, you will need to open up another terminal window to run the client code.
-You can open up a second terminal in VSCode, or you can open a separate one (just make sure you’re ssh’ed into mcnulty).
+You can open up a second terminal in VSCode, or you can open a separate window (just make sure you’re ssh’ed into mcnulty).

 You will first start your server by running cargo run from the tcp/server directory.